 We purchase subassemblies and components from a supply network of distributors and manufacturers involving over 500 tier one suppliers.
 All tier one suppliers have their own supply chains.
-In some cases we are at least six tiers removed from the smelters and refiners, and our direct suppliers are also several tiers removed from the smelters and refiners.
+In some cases, we are at least six tiers removed from the smelters and refiners, and our direct suppliers are also several tiers removed from the smelters and refiners.
 This limits our ability to obtain reliable product level disclosure statements regarding the source and chain of custody of the necessary 3TG.
 Due to our position in the supply chain, we must rely on our direct and indirect suppliers to provide information about the source and chain of custody of our necessary 3TG.

 We rely on information collected and provided by the Responsible Minerals Assurance Process.
 We also rely on the Responsible Minerals Initiative's audits of smelters and refiners, because we do not perform audits of these facilities ourselves.
 These third-party representations and audits may prove to be incorrect.
-Accordingly, we cannot assure that the information regarding the source and chain of custody of our necessary 3TG is correct.